Clinical Trial Applications (CTA)

 Looking for an Advanced Therapy Medicinal Product (ATMP) classification?
 BlueReg can guide you to submit a classification application to Health Authorities to determine if your product meets the requirements to be defined as an ATMP.

-Scientific Advice and Interaction with Health Regulatory Agencies
+Scientific Advice & Interaction with Health authorities

 BlueReg has extensive experience in scientific advice with the European Medicines Agency (EMA) and many national competent authorities.
 BlueReg can assist with all competent authority meetings.

 Looking for Chemistry, Manufacturing & Controls (CMC) expertise ?
 BlueReg ensures CMC regulatory compliance for your projects to meet regulatory agencies requirements and expectations.